flutter/flutter-intellij/CONTRIBUTING.md

 ## Running plugin tests

 ### Using test run configurations in IntelliJ

-THIS SECTION IS OUT OF DATE SINCE THE CONVERSION TO GRADLE

-The IntelliJ test framework now requires unit tests to be run in a Gradle project.
-It is possible to import `flutter-intellij` as a Gradle project, but it is difficult, and not covered here.
-Instead, run tests using the plugin tool, as described below.

 The repository contains two pre-defined test run configurations.
 One is for "unit" tests; that is currently defined as tests that do not rely on the IntelliJ UI APIs.
 The other is for "integration"